Carmen Damedoz: First World War

 At the beginning of the war, she was keen to be mobilised and placed at the disposal of the ministre de la Guerre with her aircraft, but was not called upon.
 As treasurer of the Union patriotique des aviatrices de France, alongside Marthe Richer - its secretary, she demanded the right to contribute to the war effort as an aviator.
 But the military authorities refused to allow their participation.

 Post war

 In 1922, she was photographed naked next to a fully clothed Alberto Giacometti in the studio of the Académie de la Grande-Chaumière, by Marion Walton, an American student at the school.

 Personal life

-According to marginal notes on her birth certificate, she married Prosper Jean Henri Maurice Berger, an aviator, in Paris in 1919, and divorced him three years later.
+According to marginal notes made on her birth certificate, she married Prosper Jean Henri Maurice Berger, an aviator, in Paris in 1919, and divorced him three years later.
 She then married Émile Léon Camus on 7 October 1922, in Pougny, Nièvre.
-But these marginal mentions were cancelled by two judgments of 1924, transcribed in 1931, indicating that her marriage to Émile Léon Camus actually dated from 20 May 1914.
-She remained married to him until his death.
+But these marginal notes were cancelled by two judgments of 1924, transcribed in 1931, indicating that her marriage to Émile Léon Camus actually dated from 20 May 1914.
+She remained officially married to him until his death.

 Marie Élise Provost died on 14 May 1964 at her home at 227 avenue Gambetta in the 20th arrondissement of Paris.
 She was buried five days later in the Parisian cemetery of Saint-Ouen.